Hyroxl/Intelligence-test/README.md

 # Intelligence-test
-treying to recreate the same thing in all the languages i learn
+trying to recreate the same thing in all the languages i know